-IHT Wealth Management is a quickly growing Chicago-based firm with 99 advisors, many of whom are certified financial planners, across its more than 30 offices and affiliates located throughout the country.
-The full-service firm provides financial planning and wealth management services, primarily to individuals and high net worth individuals, and currently has nearly $1.3 billion in assets under management (AUM).
+IHT Wealth Management is a Chicago-based firm with many offices and affiliates located throughout the country.
+The full-service firm provides financial planning and wealth management services, primarily to individuals, including those who are high net worth individuals.
+Its team of over 160 advisors currently oversees more than $3.5 billion in assets under management (AUM).

 |Minimum investment: None|